Ready-to-use packages are available from the Percona Server software repositories and the download page.

 The libperconaserverclient18 package contains the client shared library.
 The 18 is a reference to the version of the shared library.
 The version is incremented when there is a ABI change that requires software using the client library to be recompiled or its source code modified.

 Fetch the repository packages from Percona web:

 Install the downloaded package with dpkg.
 To do that, run the following commands as root or with sudo:

 Once you install this package the Percona repositories should be added.
 You can check the repository setup in the /etc/apt/sources.list.d/percona-release.list file.

 After that you can install the server package:

 apt-get install percona-server-server-5.5

 Percona offers pre-release builds from the testing repository.
-To enable it add the just add the testing word at the end of the percona repository definition in your repository file (default /etc/apt/sources.list.d/percona.list).
+To enable it add the just uncomment the testing repository lines in the Percona repository definition in your repository file (default /etc/apt/sources.list.d/percona-release.list).
 It should looks like this (in this example VERSION is the name of your distribution):

-deb http://repo.percona.com/apt VERSION main testing deb-src http://repo.percona.com/apt VERSION main testing
+# Testing & pre-release packages # deb http://repo.percona.com/apt VERSION testing deb-src http://repo.percona.com/apt VERSION testing

 In some cases you might need to “pin” the selected packages to avoid the upgrades from the distribution repositories.
 You’ll need to make a new file /etc/apt/preferences.d/00percona.pref and add the following lines in it: